IQTLabs/GitGeo/README.md

 - Add functionality to scan pypi description field for GitHub URLS if GitHub URLs not found in typical PyPI package metadata location
 - Add scan of top X PyPI packages capability
+- Add visualization capability
 - Add codacy integration and badge

+## Known bugs

+- Incorrectly parses GitHub URL's retrieved from PyPI that refer to pages other than the main landing page of a GitHub repo, for instance matplotlib

 ## Want to contribute?